Andrejkf/solution_behavioral_cloning_p3t1/report.md

 The initial data set was shuffled and then splited into training (80%) and validation(20%) data set.

-For training  set, during batch training, data was shuffle each time an image was feed into the model.
+**Note:** For training  set, during batch training, data was shuffle each time an image was feed into the model.

 <br/> ![alt text][image1]